KLOC-Karsten/ada_projects/README.md

 ## Calliope projects
+Note that the Calliope mini is very similar, but not really identical to the micro:bit.
+It uses the Bosch BMX055 as motion sensor and also has a different pin configuration.

 - Read Temperature : display the temperature using the temperature sensor from the microcontroller and from the motion sensor.